 Visit major trade fairs

 The International Istanbul Furniture Fair (IIFF) is one of the best places to compare styles, finishing quality, and export readiness in a few days.
-IIFF 2026 is listed for January 27–31, 2026, and it runs across major Istanbul venues.
+IIFF 2026 is scheduled for January 27–31, 2026, and takes place across major Istanbul venues.

 Use export-focused sources and industry data